 Proper file formats are as follows:

 Poetry, Nonfiction, Fiction, Scripts: Must be submitted in either pdf, docx*, or rtf.
-Please submit all of your poems in one file (this is for our organizational purposes).
+Please submit all of your poems in separate files.

 *If you used track changes or other editing software make sure you have resolved the edits or they will appear in your submission.

 Scripts originally written in celtx.: Must be submitted in pdf form.

 - Scan the work if possible and submit the image.

 - If you cannot scan the work, take a quality photo of the work that accurately represents the original.